aaron-grau/curic/ruby/projects/enumerables/README.md

 **Note:** Unlike in the prepwork, there are no specs to compare against.
 You'll have to test your code in `pry`.

+Start by opening iTerm and changing your directory to the Desktop using the `cd` command.
+Create a new directory titled W1D1 using the `mkdir` command and then open a new file in Atom called enumerables.rb using the `atom` command.

 ## [Enumerable][docs-enumerable]

 ### My Each